suyalcinkaya/koalazily/README.md

 ## Usage

-Add the `data-koalazily` tag to images you wish to load lazyly:
+Add the `data-koalazily` tag to images you wish to load lazily:

 ```html
 <img